cornelltech/visaware/pishow/src/cv/README.md

-# visaware/pishow/src/
+# visaware/pishow/src/cv

-This directory contains the source code of all development for this board.
+This directory contains the source code of all computer vision related stuff done on the pishow board.

 ## Contents
 File or directory name | Purpose